DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Regarding Claim 1, Subramanian discloses a method comprising: providing a medical implant forming an elongate body and one or more anchors extending from the elongate body (see annotated elongate body and anchors in Figures 50-51 below), the elongate body and the one or more anchors having a continuous structure (see annotated elongate body and anchors in Figures 50-51 below); rolling the elongate body and the one or more anchors (see Figures 50-51 below, see also paragraph [0193]), inserting the medical implant into a catheter (see annotated catheter 360 in Figures 50-51 below, see also paragraph [0193])); delivering the catheter to a treatment location within a human body (see paragraph [0193]); and removing the medical implant from the catheter (see paragraph [0193]).
+Regarding Claim 28, Subramanian discloses a method of preparing a shunt for percutaneous delivery comprising: providing a shunt forming an elongate body and one or more anchors extending from the elongate body (see annotated elongate body and anchors in Figures 50-51 below), the elongate body and the one or more anchors having a continuous structure (see annotated elongate body and anchors in Figures 50-51 below); wherein the shunt is configured for placement within a created opening in a tissue wall to provide and maintain a blood flow path through the opening (see paragraphs [0114], [0127], [0193], the “created” opening being the valve, the “creation” happening when the heart was formed and/or forced open by blood flow); rolling the elongate body and the one or more anchors (see Figures 50-51 below, see also paragraph [0193]), and inserting the shunt into a catheter for delivery to the opening in the tissue wall (see annotated catheter 360 in Figures 50-51 below, see also paragraph [0193])).
+The Examiner recommends further defining the creation of an opening, as “a created opening” is extremely broad.

 PNG